Join Our Holiday VIP List

 • Monoterpenes.
 Really, any essential oils with monoterpenes – which, as one study notes, can comprise about 90% of essential oils – have some level of anti-inflammatory ability.
 (9) So feel free to play!

-Application: For relief of inflammation, add a blend of anti-inflammatory essential oils to to your carrier oil(s) of choice and massage onto areas that are painful.
+Application: For relief of inflammation, add a blend of anti-inflammatory essential oils to your carrier oil(s) of choice and massage onto painful areas to relieve inflammatory conditions.

 Other Natural Therapies

-Approach pain relief as a holistic venture in order to carry your efforts further.
+In addition to using oils for inflammation, you should approach pain relief as a holistic venture to carry your efforts further.
 Keeping your body loose with exercise, getting good sleep, and eating good foods are all important.
-In fact, one of the biggest benefits we hear from people who go through The Essential Oils Diet book Fast Track challenge, report less pain and inflammation.
+In fact, one of the biggest benefits we hear from people who go through The Essential Oils Diet book’s Fast Track Challenge research-based, is they report less pain and inflammation.

-It’s also helpful to minimize stress and keep the immune system functioning well.
+It also helps minimize stress and keep the immune system functioning well.
 And remember, using essential oils for pain relief is great to have as part of your pain relief toolbox.
 For example, you might like to try this magnesium spray for muscle relief as well.

 Natural pain remedies are often less invasive than medications and usually include lifestyle changes that begin to address the underlying causes.
 Stretches to ease back pain, for starters, and then essential oils for advanced relief.
 With something like essential oils for pain relief, you can easily incorporate them into your lifestyle while taking advantage of pain-relieving effects that – when used properly – carry few side effects.
 (15)